The word ‘safari’ means to be out and away, to be on a journey or travelling in remote areas.

 It is both a physical and spiritual journey that can be undertaken in many ways.

 A safari with Saruni is by game drive and on foot.
 We use comfortable, fully-open Land Rovers, specially designed to give you maximum visibility over the landscape and the animals.
 On foot safaris, we explore the plains, mountains and hills that surround Saruni.

-If you are passionate about birds, we are more than happy to help you identify new species among the 500 plus that live in the Mara.
+If you are passionate about birds, we are more than happy to help you identify new species among the more than 500 that live in the Mara.
 Our guides are birdwatchers by instinct and by training.
-They can recognise these beautiful creatures by their calls and songs as well as by their plumage.
+They can recognise these beautiful creatures by their calls and songs as well as their plumage.
 Above all, they share your love for birds.

-On a game walk you will feel, touch and smell the trees, the bushes, the rocks and the tracks – and even the animal droppings – that make our area unique.
-To walk with the Masai warriors in the African bush is a fantastic experience and you will learn how they use the berries and the leaves, about their traditions and about their life.
+On a foot safari, you will feel, touch and smell the trees, the bushes, the rocks and the tracks – and even the animal droppings – that make our area unique.
+To walk with the Masai warriors in the African bush is a fantastic experience.
+You will learn how they use the berries and leaves, about their traditions and way of life.